Friday, May 2, 2014

 The author taking measurements at far end.

-There being no castle tour on my first visit to the island of Rum in 1992.
+There was no castle tour on my first visit to the island of Rum in 1992.

 As I was only on the island as a day visitor for a few hours I wandered into the former walled garden with its extensive greenhouses.
 I quickly realised the vulnerability of the rapidly decaying structures and made recording the 11,500 square feet former glass and palm houses my first project before they finally disappeared.